Hospice

 How to access

-• The care process begins with an interview with the patient and/or his or her family members, during which our staff assesses the patient’s medical history, general condition, prognosis, residual autonomy, and care needs.
+• Admission begins with an interview with the patient and/or family, during which staff assesses medical history, general condition, prognosis, residual autonomy, and care needs.

-• Access to the palliative care program generally requires a request from the family doctor or hospital doctor who is caring for the sick person.
+• Access to the palliative care program generally requires a referral from the family doctor or attending hospital physician.

 Contact